swiss-territorial-data-lab/proj-borderpoints/README.md

 ### Requirements

-The historical maps can be heavy files.
+The historical plans can be heavy files.
 In our case, 32 GB of RAM were needed to transform the color of the image from color map to RGB space.
 The rest of the process was performed on a machine with 16 GB of RAM and a nvidia L4 GPU.

 The STDL's object detector can only run on *Linux* machines, as it is based on detectron2.
 To avoid installation conflicts, we recommend running the process in a Docker container.
 The steps necessary to the creation of the Docker image are described in the next section.